MLOps-BlueBikes/PedalPulse/gcpdeploy/README.md

 3. **Streamlit App**: A user-facing application that interacts with the model to provide predictions.
 4. **CI/CD Pipelines**: Automating the building, training, and deployment of the model and application using Cloud Build.
 5. **Retraining**: Preconfigured trigger-based retraining and redeployment of served model based on performance and bias checks.
+6. **Monitoring and Alerts**: Monitoring key model and application metrics and sending alerts for anomalies or degradation in performance.
 ---

 ## **Folder Structure**